thedavidchu/2020_tictactoe/README.md

 It is possible to defeat this Tic-Tac-Toe by starting in the centre.
 If the AI goes on the

 ## TODO
 I am probably not going to work further on this project, since it was mainly to have fun.
-But here is a list of things that would be fun to implement
+But here is a list of things that would be fun to implement!

 ### Basic Game Play
 - Make single- vs. double-player functionality